slyisdreaming/gdextension-cmake-template/README.md

 ### DEBUG WITH THE RELEASED VERSION OF GODOT

 1. Edit `.vs/launch.vs.json` file to point to a release installation of Godot.
+   Replace `C:\\Development\\Godot\\Godot_v4.2.1-stable_win64_console.exe` with your path.
-2. Open the project folder in Visual Studio.
+3. Open the project folder in Visual Studio.
-3. Select configuration `x64 Debug`.
+4. Select configuration `x64 Debug`.
-4. Let Visual Studio configure the project.
+5. Let Visual Studio configure the project.
-5. Select the Startup Item `TemplateName (Godot 4.2)`.
+6. Select the Startup Item `TemplateName (Godot 4.2)`.
-6. Build the project.
+7. Start Debugging (F5).
    If everything worked correctly, the editor should automatically open the demo project.
+9. Play the Project in Godot (F5).

+Godot starts a separate process when running a game from the editor so you need to attach to that process from Visual Studio.

+8. Return to Visual Studio and select `Debug > Attach to Process (Ctrl + Alt + P)`.
+9. Select the process `Godot_v4.2.1-stable_win64.exe`, the first one, and press the Attach button.

 ### DEBUG WITH THE CUSTOM BUILD